twopiharris/simpleGE/README.md

 * **dy** - delta (change in y every frame.
 Positive value moves down, negative value moves up
 * **moveAngle** - indicates an angle of motion every frame
 * **speed** - indicates how quickly the sprite moves every frame
-* **imageAngle** - indicates how the angle is rotated Note that dx and dy are how motion is calculated.
+* **imageAngle** - indicates how the image is rotated

+Note that dx and dy control most motion.
 The other properties are used to calculate dx and dy for convenience.
-Note also that the sprite does not have to be pointed in the motion of travel
+Note also that the sprite does not have to be pointed in the motion of travel.

 ### Status Properties
 * **visible** - Boolean.
 If visible is false, sprite is moved off-screen, no longer responds to collisions or